semajbaker/Docker-Kali-GNOME/README.md

-# Kali-GNOME
+# Kali-Linux With GUI running on docker
-Full Kali Linux desktop with GNOME
+Full Kali Linux desktop with GUI display that runs on windows remote desktop